DarioHermann/test-cucumber/README.md

  - The test should fail (with 2 steps passing and 1 failing), if this doesn't heppen, check for errors and try to debug it.
 If you need any help, contact us.

+### NOTE:
+When running through the terminal, if you're using mac's terminal or powershell, use '''./gradlew''' to run the gradle command, if using cmd, simply use '''gradlew'''

 Feel free to try and make the test pass :)